Europe to investigate new Google privacy policy

 The tussle over data privacy comes at a delicate time for Google, whose business model is based on giving away free search, email, and other services while making money by selling user-targeted advertising.

-It is already being investigated by the EU's competition authority and the U.S. Federal Trade Commission over how it ranks search results and whether it favors its own products over rival services.
+It is already being investigated by the EU's competition authority and the U.S. Federal Trade Commission over how it ranks search results and whether it favours its own products over rival services.

 In a Tuesday blog post responding to CNIL's letter, Google said it was happy to answer questions from Europe's data protection authorities.